 - Utilize the story at organization meetings to build employee engagement.

 - Highlight the profile in sales materials and feature it at sales meetings.

 - Make it available to executive spokespeople for brand- and organization-building.

 Andrea Disario has 25-plus years of experience in PR and marketing communications.
-She is also an award-winning fiction writer, a published essayist, a poet and a teacher of writing.
-Contact her via Twitter @adisario.
+She is also an award-winning fiction writer, a published essayist and a teacher of writing.
+Contact her via Twitter: @adisario.